 In the world of land restoration, success is ultimately measured over hundreds, if not thousands, of years.
 But when we think of the history of organizations who steward these restored lands, just ten years can be a lifetime.
 In fact, the majority of land trusts were formed over the last decade as issues of over-development, urban sprawl, and rising land prices demanded local solutions.

 Lake Forest Open Lands Association celebrated our fiftieth anniversary in 2017.
 Today we are most grateful for the foresight of our founders.
 In 1967 that original group ambitiously sought to create one protected nature preserve for Lake Forest residents.
-Today, with over 800 acres under management, 6 nature preserves, and the vision of 3 more in the near future and a vibrant environmental education program, we have far surpassed the original intentions.
+Today, with nearly 900 acres under management, 6 nature preserves, and the vision of 3 more in the near future and a vibrant environmental education program, we have far surpassed the original intentions.
 And there is work still to be done.
 As we always say, Lake Forest Open Lands is in the forever business.

 Below is a timeline of milestones:

 The Open Prairie Society, Lake Forest Open Lands’ legacy society is launched.
 The Open Prairie Society honors and recognizes individuals who have included Lake Forest Open Lands in their estate plans.

 Initiated the Center for Conservation Leadership program which nurtures and engages high school students from diverse backgrounds with a keen interest in the environment and a passion for the outdoors.